 Healthy competition – there’s nothing like it.
 Especially when applied literally in a group fitness challenge: it releases endorphins, strengthens relationships and supports personal wellbeing.
+Plus, at a time when so many of us are working from home, it provides great motivation for simply getting out of your chair.

 What’s the deal?
 Grab your phone, smartwatch or fitness tracker and start walking.
 Whoever has the most steps at the end of your challenge wins.
 And no, you can’t fool the system by sitting down and swinging your device about (we tried 😩).